microsoft/MPPC23-Power-Apps/lab3/README.md

 ![](./assets/create-pipeline-new-pipeline.png)

+This will open a quick create form at the side.

+1. Use `My first pipeline` as the name

+1. Leave the rest as default and save the pipeline by selecting the **Save and Close** button

+You will end up on the `Pipelines Dashboard` again, but now `My first pipeline` will be visible.

+1. Click on the name `My first pipeline`

 This will lead you to a form where you can enter details about your pipeline:

 ![](./assets/create-pipeline-new-pipeline-details.png)

-1. Use `My first pipeline` as the name

-1. Leave the rest as default and save the pipeline by selecting the **Save** button

-Some components of the form only appear after the first save, so that's why we save the pipeline.
-After saving, scroll down and you will see the following content below the owner field:
+Scroll down and you will see the following content below the owner field:

 ![](./assets/create-pipeline-new-pipeline-saved.png)